Once you complete your mandatory registrations, you can begin the application process.

 - Adhere to page limits, font and file-type requirements

 - Include all required documents in the order the NOFO specifies.

 - Address all the criteria against which we will score your proposal.

-You must submit your applications before the deadline.
-We recommend submitting it well in advance of that deadline.
+You must apply before the deadline.
+We recommend applying well in advance of the deadline.

 Grants.gov may reject your application due to errors.
 If that occurs, you must correct the errors and resubmit your application before the deadline.

-We will only consider you for funding if Grants.gov validates your application as error-free on or before the deadline date and time.
+We'll only consider you for funding if Grants.gov confirms that your application is error-free on or before the deadline.